-Espacial, Revista de temas contemporáneos sobre lugares, política y cultura is an electronic scientific journal published two times a year (January-June and July-December) by the Social Sciences Department of the Universidad Autónoma Metropolitana- Cuajimalpa.
+Espacialidades.
+Revista de temas contemporáneos sobre lugares, política y cultura is an electronic academic journal published every six months by the Social Sciences Department of the Universidad Autónoma Metropolitana- Cuajimalpa.
 The journal’s aim is to analyze the spatial dimension of several social practices, ways of organization and political action from a multidisciplinary perspective.
-It highlights the different territorial spectrums and their interactions (global, regional, local).
-The objective is to show the diversity and complexity of social and cultural processes.
-It publishes original articles in Spanish and English of theoretical, empirical, and applied theory on the next topics and problems: theories and methods to analyze socio-spatial phenomena, spatial justice, and democracy, regionalism and globalization, urban studies, multiculturalism and social identities, gender and space, the geography of political representation and elections, socio-territorial conflicts, government, and population mobility.Espacialidades exhorts the academic community to send articles and book reviews for the next issues.
+The journal highlights the different territorial scales and their interactions (global, regional, local).
+The goal is to portray the diversity and complexity of social and cultural processes.
+It publishes new and original articles of theoretical, empirical, and applied theory on the following topics and problems: theories and methods to analyze socio-spatial phenomena, spatial justice, and democracy, regionalism and globalization, urban studies, multiculturalism and social identities, gender and space, the geography of political representation and elections, socio-territorial conflicts, government, and population mobility.

 - Work originality policy.
-A letter must be sent, stating that the article is original and has not been published, or is not under revision in another journal or editorial.
+A letter must be sent, stating that the paper is original and has not been published, or is not under revision in another journal or editorial.
 Our first revision is with an anti-plagiarism system, to evaluate the work’s originality and the correct citation of other publications.

-- The contributions, excluding the reviews, must include: a) An abstract no longer than 500 words that must have: 1.
+- The contributions, excluding the reviews, must include: a) An abstract no longer than 500 words that must include: 1.
 An introduction where the topic is problematized.
 2. The objectives of the article; 3.
-The hypothesis and argument; 4.
+The hypothesis or argument; 4.
 The methodology and applied methods; 5.
-Main contributions of the research made; and 6.
+Main contributions of the article; and 6.
 The results and conclusions of the article. b) A list of five key words related to the content of the text.